pytorch/torchchat/docs/ADVANCED-USERS.md

 You can download any LLM model that fits the model.py model architecture, provided you have the model weights in llama-format, the model parameters and the tokenizer model used by your language model.
-For models not specified not in the list of known configurations, you can construct the model by initializing the `ModelArgs` dataclass that controls model construction from a parameter json using the `params-path ${PARAMS_PATH}` containing the appropriate model parameters to initialize the ModelArgs for the model.
+For model parameters not specified in the list of known configurations, you can construct the model by initializing the `ModelArgs` dataclass that controls model construction from a parameter json using the `params-path ${PARAMS_PATH}` containing the appropriate model parameters to initialize the `ModelArgs` for the model.
 (We use the model constructor `Transformer.from_params()`).

-The parameter file will should be in JSON format specifying thee parameters.
-You can find the Model Args data class in [`model.py`](https://github.com/pytorch/torchchat/blob/main/model.py#L22).
+The parameter file should be in JSON format specifying these parameters.
+You can find the `ModelArgs` data class in [`model.py`](https://github.com/pytorch/torchchat/blob/main/model.py#L22).

 The final way to initialize a torchchat model is from GGUF.
 You load a